SpeedoPasanen/gun-rx/README.md

 - Aims to wrap all gun methods in [RXJS](https://github.com/reactivex/rxjs) Observables
 - Should work with Angular, React, any framework, or without any.
 - "Pet project" developed on limited free time.
 - Like Gun, this runs fine entirely in a browser, without any server.
 To sync and persist data, you need at least one.
-Follow instructions on [github.com/amark/gun](https://github.com/amark/gun) about setting up a NodeJS server.
+Follow instructions on [github.com/amark/gun](https://github.com/amark/gun) on how to spin up a NodeJS server.

 ## What's Gun?
 A realtime p2p database built on JS that runs in a browser and server(s), created by [Mark Nadal / @amark](https://github.com/amark).
 Graphs, documents, key-value, you name it.
 Read more: [gun.js.org](http://gun.js.org)